 UKCIS Sharing nudes and semi-nudes: advice for education settings working with children and young people – Advice for schools and colleges on responding to incidents of non-consensual sharing of nudes and semi-nudes.

 NCA CEOP Thinkuknow: Advice/resources on how to deal with concerns about what children may be doing online including advice on how to help challenge harmful sexual attitudes and start a conversation to support positive sexual behaviour.

 Staff who have attended Safeguarding Training:

-- Shiels A. Wadsworth H. Marshall A. Kearney A. Hunt K. Valentine R. Foster E. Buckley
+- Shiels A. Wadsworth H. Marshall R. Foster A. Kearney J. Pearce C.Atkin

-Prestwich Prep School – Miss P Shiels (Designated Person)
+Prestwich Prep School – Miss P Shiels / Miss A Wadsworth / Miss H Marshall (Designated Person)